51Degrees/documentation/src/examples/devicedetection/gettingstarted/onpremisehash.md

 # Introduction

-This example shows how to get set up with a Device Detection @aspectengine and begin using it to process User-Agents.
+This example shows how to get set up with a Device Detection @aspectengine using the Hash algorithm and begin using it to process User-Agents.

 @startsnippets
 @grabexample{pipeline-dotnet,_hash_2_getting_started_2_program_8cs,C#}